asbadve/api/sections/ReferenceIndex.md

 GET /account/followers.*format*?find`[`user_id`]`=11

-You can supply multiple, comma-separated id's to restrict to a series of users, to find if any of the AudioBoo team are following you, try:
+You can supply multiple, comma-separated id's to restrict to a series of users, to find if any of the Audioboo team are following you, try:

 GET /account/followers.*format*?find`[`user_id`]`=12,17,5,30,16